Golden parakeet

-The golden parakeet or golden conure (Guaruba guarouba), or the Queen of Bavaria conure is a medium-sized golden-yellow Neotropical parrot native to the Amazon Basin of interior northern Brazil.
+The golden parakeet, golden conure, or Queen of Bavaria conure (Guaruba guarouba) is a medium-sized golden-yellow Neotropical parrot native to the Amazon Basin of interior northern Brazil.
 It is the only species placed in the genus Guaruba.

 Its plumage is mostly bright yellow, hence its common name, but it also possesses green remiges.
 It lives in the drier, upland rainforests in Amazonian Brazil, and is threatened by deforestation and flooding, and also by the now-illegal trapping of wild individuals for the pet trade.
 It is listed on CITES appendix I.

 Taxonomy

 The golden parakeet was listed in 1633 by the Dutch geographer Joannes de Laet in his History of the New World.
 He gave the local name as Guiarubas.
 De Laet included the parakeet in the 1640 French translation of his book.
 The word Guiarubas comes from the Tupi language: Guarajúba means "yellow bird".
 The golden parakeet was also described by the German naturalist Georg Marcgrave in 1648 in his Historia Naturalis Brasiliae.
 Marcgrave gave the local name as Quiivbatvi.
 Based on Marcgrave's description, the golden parakeet was included in the works of Francis Willughby in 1678, John Ray in 1713, and Mathurin Jacques Brisson in 1760.
 In 1779 the French polymath, the Comte de Buffon, included a description based on a preserved specimen in his Histoire Naturelle des Oiseaux.
 An illustration based on the same specimen was published separately.

 When in 1788 the German naturalist Johann Friedrich Gmelin revised and expanded Carl Linnaeus's Systema Naturae he included the golden parakeet and cited earlier works including Buffon's description of "Le Guarouba".
 He placed it with the other parrots in the genus Psittacus and coined the binomial name Psittacus guarouba.

 Formerly classified as Aratinga guarouba (Note: SACC 2005: 6.
 Guarouba was formerly (e.g., Peters 1937, Meyer de Schauensee 1970) included in Aratinga, but see Sick (1990), and also Tavares et al. (2004, 2006), Wright et al. (2008), and Kirchman et al. (2012), whose genetic data indicated that the sister genus to Guarouba is Diopsittaca, thus forcing a return to earlier classifications (e.g., Cory 1918, Pinto 1937) that treated it in a monotypic genus.) the golden parakeet is now the only species placed in the genus Guaruba that was introduced in 1830 by the French naturalist René Lesson.
 The different spellings of the genus and species names result from the different spellings used by Lesson and Gmelin and the rules of the International Commission on Zoological Nomenclature.
 Lesson initially used Guarouba but on subsequent pages changed this to Guaruba.
 The species is monotypic: no subspecies are recognised.
 This species is also known as the golden conure.

 Molecular studies show that Guaruba and Diopsittaca (red-shouldered macaw) are sister genera.
 It is also closely related to Leptosittaca branicki, (golden-plumed parakeet).